d-ries/linux-essentials/07_advancedcommands/exercises/aliases/100_solutions.md

 <br/>![aliases_clear_2](images/aliases_clear_2.png)

 ## Task 5
-Add an alias that will be remembered in the future (after reboot, etc) that when you issue the command `memory` the command ` ` will be executed
+Search the manpage of the command `free` to find out how you can show the results in __gigabytes__ and __human readable__.
+Add an alias to the system that will be remembered in the future (after reboot, etc) that when you issue the command `memory` the command `free` will be executed with the options you have found.
 <br/>![aliases_memory_1](images/aliases_memory_1.png)
 <br/>![aliases_memory_2](images/aliases_memory_2.png)